instructure/canvas-lms/doc/api/editor_button_placement.md

 - Tools can determine the presentation style and size of the content.
 - Tools can return an array of different content types in a single message.
-- Many different types of users can access the RCE from many different locations such as assignment descriptions, discussions posts, and wiki pages.
+- Many different types of users can access the RCE from many different locations such as assignment descriptions, discussion posts, and wiki pages.

 ### Limitations/Challenges